We consolidate the enforcement, licensing and sector regulation functions of Ministry of Social and Family Development.

 - vulnerable adults who are at risk of, or have experienced, abuse or neglect

 - social and welfare agencies that are, or aspire to be, charities and institutions of a public character.

 a) License and inspect children and young persons’ homes and sheltered homes

 b) Regulate charities and Institutions of a Public Character in the social and welfare sector

 2. Operations and Enforcement Division

 a) Undertake the operations function relating to destitute persons, which involves receiving feedback, response, patrol, joint operations with agencies and case management of residents

 b) Collaborate with the PEERS Network and other community partners to identify, engage and assist the homeless and rough sleepers

 Various community groups who befriend, engage and shelter rough sleepers have been brought together in a collective partnership called "PEERS Network" - Partners Engaging and Empowering Rough Sleepers.
-Currently, the PEERS Network has 26 partners and is actively expanding.
+Currently, the PEERS Network has more than 30 partners and is actively expanding.
 The PEERS Network was formed in July 2019 to recognise the stronger and more proactive collaboration between government and community to engage and assist the homeless and rough sleepers.
 Persons who need shelter can contact the PEERS Office at firstname.lastname@example.org or call the ComCare hotline at 1800-222-0000.

 c) Enforce the Vulnerable Adults Act against offenders to protect vulnerable adults